W3Schools

 &quot; " quotation mark

-Note: Only the characters "<" and "&" are strictly illegal in XML.
-The greater than character is legal, but it is a good habit to replace it.
+Only < and & are strictly illegal in XML, but it is a good habit to replace > with &gt; as well.

 Comments in XML

-The syntax for writing comments in XML is similar to that of HTML.
+The syntax for writing comments in XML is similar to that of HTML:

 <!-- This is a comment -->

-HTML: Hello my name is Tove
+HTML: Hello Tove

 XML Stores New Line as LF